 Accessing an OpenSearch Cluster Using cURL Commands

-Open-source Elasticsearch provides a series of RESTful APIs.
-You can run cURL commands to access these APIs using tools such as Kibana and Postman.
-This topic describes how to use cURL commands to access an Elasticsearch or OpenSearch cluster.
+Open-source OpenSearch provides a series of RESTful APIs.
+You can run cURL commands to access these APIs using tools such as OpenSearch Dashboards and Postman.
+This topic describes how to run cURL commands to access an OpenSearch cluster.

 Prerequisites

-• CSS has an Elasticsearch or OpenSearch cluster that is available.
+- The target CSS OpenSearch cluster is available.

-• If they are not in the same security group, modify the ECS security group, or configure the inbound and outbound rules of the group to allow all access from the cluster.
+- If they are not in the same security group, modify the ECS security group, or configure its inbound and outbound rules to allow all access from the cluster.
 For details, see Configuring Security Group Rules.

 Accessing a Cluster

 This topic uses a private IP address as an example to describe how to access a cluster.
-The cluster access address varies with the network configurations used.
+The cluster access address varies depending on the network configurations used.
 For details, see Network Configuration.

-1. In the navigation pane on the left, choose Clusters.
+- In the navigation pane on the left, choose Clusters > OpenSearch.

-2. In the cluster list, obtain the IP address of the cluster you want to access from the Private Network Address column.
+- In the cluster list, obtain the target cluster's private IP address from the Private IP Address column.
 Generally, the IP address format is <host>:<port> or <host>:<port>,<host>:<port>.

 If the cluster has only one node, the IP address and port number of this one node are displayed, for example, 10.62.179.32:9200.
 If the cluster has multiple nodes, the IP addresses and port numbers of all nodes are displayed, for example, 10.62.179.32:9200,10.62.179.33:9200.

-2. Run one of the following commands on the ECS to access the cluster.
-The access command varies according to the security mode of the cluster.
+- Run one of the following commands on the ECS to access the cluster.
+The access command varies depending on the security mode of the cluster.

 curl "http://<host>:<port>"